Tellusant/docs/periodicals/beige-book.md

 The rest are flat or show flat growth.

-Erratic government policies continue to damp grwoth.
+Erratic government policies continue to damp growth.
 <br/>

 #### [Archive](archive.md)